sakhisheikh/web-scraper/README.md

 - Scraper library
  - I used Colly and also did some research on Chromedp(because of SPAs).
 I choose Colly to prototype the soluiton.
 The only limitation is clien side rendered web apps will have insuffient data through Collly.

+  Limitations:
+   - netflix returned zero html tags as it was client side rendered webpage `"https://www.netflix.com/browse"`
+   - Iframe was not crawled.
+We need to grab iframe `src`, it needs to be crawled within the crawl routine or a separate one

 #### TODOs
  - Add seeds for DB the task in the end